-To understand in detail, what Chacho and LOLA mean by those four values, it’s best to listen to the whole conversation I was having with him for this episode of the Sparkr Podcast where Chacho gives examples and where we also talk about much more than what I’ve just covered in this article.
+To understand in detail what Chacho and LOLA mean by those four values and what role they play in how to build a creative team, it’s best to listen to the whole conversation I was having with him for this episode of the Sparkr Podcast.
+In this episode Chacho gives examples and we also talk about much more than what I’ve just covered in this article.
 And first and foremost, you’ll experience the uplifting, dynamic spirit of Chacho first hand in what has been my most fun and lively Sparkr Podcast episode to date.

 More Episodes of the Sparkr Podcast

 You can also join the group of Newsletter recipients and receive carefully selected stories form the world of tech and innovation every couple of months.
 No BS or noise.

 #12 Künstliche Intelligenz und die Folgen für Mensch, Gesellschaft und Wirtschaft mit Thomas Ramge (text: English, audio: German)